aragalie/aragalie/README.md

 On the frontend I have experience with React (Typescript) as well as Vue and pure HTML+CSS.

-I very much prefer system architecture and backend development, but can handle the full stack if needed, including advanced DevOps such as CI/CD, cloud provider setup and configuration, networking.
+I very much prefer system architecture and backend development, but can handle the full stack if needed, including advanced DevOps such as CI/CD, cloud provider setup and configuration as well as complex networking.

 Fully remote only, I'm based in Zurich, Switzerland.